Fitus/Zaloha2.sh/DOCUMENTATION.md

    no limits for huge directory trees).
  * Zaloha has optional reverse-synchronization features (details below).
  * Zaloha can optionally compare the contents of files (details below).
- * Zaloha prepares scripts for case of eventual restore (details below).
+ * Zaloha prepares scripts for case of eventual restore (can be optionally switched off to shorten the analysis phase, details below).

 To detect which files need synchronization, Zaloha compares file sizes and modification times.
 It is clear that such detection is not 100% waterproof.